Comparisons12 min read

 User Interface & Ease of Use

-Wrike's Lightspeed interface is modern and well-organized.
-But first-time users frequently describe the task/folder/project structure as confusing — and that confusion compounds quickly when you're onboarding hundreds of enterprise users with varying technical comfort levels.
+Wrike's Lightspeed interface is modern and organized.
+But new users frequently describe the task/folder/project structure as confusing — and that confusion compounds when you're onboarding hundreds of enterprise users with varying technical comfort.

 Smartsheet wins on initial adoption, almost without argument.
 The spreadsheet metaphor is universally understood.
 You can put a non-technical project manager in front of Smartsheet and they'll be functional within an hour.
 That matters enormously at scale.

 Edge: Smartsheet — for adoption speed.
-Wrike for power users who invest in learning it.
+Wrike for power users who invest the time to learn it.

 Core Features

-Look, Wrike has the deeper native feature set for complex project execution: built-in time tracking, workload management, proofing and approval workflows, and more view types.
-Smartsheet's core is strong but leans on add-ons for some features Wrike includes natively at equivalent tiers.
+Wrike has the deeper native feature set for complex project execution: built-in time tracking, workload management, proofing and approval workflows, and more view types.
+Smartsheet's foundation is solid but leans on add-ons for some features Wrike includes natively at equivalent tiers.

-Edge: Wrike — more built-in without add-on costs.
+Edge: Wrike — more built-in without reaching for add-ons.

 Integrations